gvwilson/thirdbit/_posts/2016/2016-10-19-given-infinite-minions.md

     Ironically,
     programmers create get-into-coding groups so that people won't have to teach themselves how to write Javascript, but then reinvent all the wheels when it comes to teaching, running a non-profit, or organizing a community.
-    I think it would be cool to combine the <a href="http://swcarpentry.github.io/instructor-training">Software Carpentry instructor training course</a>
-    with material on <a href="https://www.amazon.com/Building-Powerful-Community-Organizations-Personal/dp/0977151808/">building community organizations</a>
+    I think it would be cool to combine the Software Carpentry instructor training course with material on <a href="https://www.amazon.com/Building-Powerful-Community-Organizations-Personal/dp/0977151808/">building community organizations</a>
     to fill in those gaps.
   </p>